adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #19 Soccer practice started today.
 Power supply ordered and waiting on it.

 #20 Moving right along in the UX-Class.
 Already on Week 2 of the First Class.

+#21 Went up to Phoenix for the weekend.
+Still making head-way on the UX-Class.